pombredanne/Homer/docs/OddsAndEnds.md

 17. Dynamically expandable models....
 No need for db.Expando I guess; ??? => WIP
 18. Homer minds its own bussiness.
 You can't poke around with the internals of Model and shouldn't be able to => NA
 19. Homer is ThreadSafe => Done
+20. Wide and Skinny Rows...; Using properties and the dict protocol.
 17. ....
 Oops I've gone past 10; Its time to stop I guess...